festim-dev/FESTIM/docs/source/userguide/temperature.rst

 .. code-block:: python

-    my_temperature = Temperature(value=300)
+    my_temperature = 300

-Temperature can also be defined as an expression of time and/or space.
+Temperature can also be defined as an expression of time and/or space using the :class:`festim.Temperature`.
 For example:

 .. math::